-Become a mathematical problem solver able to tackle challenging issues from technology to healthcare.
+Become a mathematical problem-solver, able to tackle a great variety of challenging issues in areas from healthcare to technology to logistics.

 Career perspectives